remkohdev/app-modernization-openshift-cicd-lab-shared/README.md

 In this lab you will  be connecting your Git repository with the Plants by WebSphere app to a Continuous Integration/Continuous Deployment pipeline built with Jenkins that will deploy to an OpenShift cluster.

+## Setup

+If you haven't already:

+Complete the lab exercise *S2I and Template Lab for the App Modernization Dojo on OpenShift in a shared environment* by following the instructions [here](https://github.com/IBMAppModernization/app-modernization-openshift-templates-lab-shared)

 ### Step 1: Clone the Github repo that contains the code for the Plants by WebSphere app

 1.1  Login in [your Github account](https://github.com)